-It wasn’t what I expected.
-It was so much more.
-I felt like I was in the presence of genius — which I was.
-I loved the use of space, materials, and the different feel from one building or room to another.
+Each visit to Taliesin West, I feel like I am in the presence of genius — which of course I am.
+I love the use of space, materials, and the different feel from one building, room to outdoor spaces.
+This visit, I noticed so many more details than I had before.

 https://franklloydwright.org/taliesin-west/

-We did an hour-long self-guided tour with an app called Smartify with our own phones and earbuds.
-I appreciated the detail of the information.
+We did an hour-long self-guided tour with our own phones and earbuds.
+I appreciated the detail of information including snippets of Frank Lloyd Wright speaking.
 I could picture the people living and working there.

-The tour took us from outside to inside Frank LLoyd Wright’s office, around the property to various pools and patios to inside a gathering room, dining room, cabaret where they watched movies, inside the drafting room and inside a Kiva.
-The Kiva is a round dark room, that feels like it’s underground with phenomenal lighting.
+The tour took us from outside to inside Frank Lloyd Wright’s office, around the property to various pools and patios to inside a gathering room, dining room, cabaret where they watched movies, inside the drafting room and inside a Kiva.
+The Kiva is a round dark room, that feels like it’s underground with phenomenal lighting in the ceiling and floor.
 They watched movies there and used it for storage when they returned to Wisconsin for the summer.

 From the Taliesin website: